Maqasta/Todoey/README.md

 ## Libraries

-RealmSwift - mobile database is an open source, developer-friendly alternative to CoreData and SQLite SwipeCellKit - swipeable UITableViewCell/UICollectionViewCell based on the stock Mail.app, implemented in Swift.
+pod 'RealmSwift' - mobile database is an open source, developer-friendly alternative to CoreData and SQLite. pod 'SwipeCellKit' - swipeable UITableViewCell/UICollectionViewCell based on the stock Mail.app, implemented in Swift. pod 'ChameleonFramework' - Chameleon is a lightweight, yet powerful, color framework for iOS (Objective-C & Swift).